Problem

 -

-nullshows no diff in plan, and AWS job does not update.
+timeoutargument or setting it tonullproduces no changes in the plan, and the AWS job does not update.

 -